Dharmang92/react-player/README.md

 # React Audio Player
-## Audio Player in React which plays local songs from the computer without any need of external music player.
+### Audio Player in React which plays local songs from the computer without any need of external music player.
-### Now just use your browser for playing songs instead of any other music player and free some workload from the computer. 😁😜
+#### Now just use your browser for playing songs instead of any other music player and free some workload from the computer. 😁😜
+*Working completely*

+image

 # Information on Branches
 - Master Branch